MBCProject/mbc-markdown/anti-behavioral-analysis/detect-vm.md

    * *CPU Name*
    * *CPU Location*: When an Operating System is virtualized, the CPU is relocated. [[2]](#2)
    * *MAC Address*: VMware uses specific virtual MAC address that can be detected.
 The usual MAC address used started with the following numbers: "00:0C:29", "00:1C:14", "00:50:56", "00:05:69".
 Virtualbox uses specific virtual MAC address that can be detected by Malware.
 The usual MAC address used started with the following numbers: 08:00:27. [[2]](#2)
-* **x86 Instruction Testing**: The execution of certain x86 instructions will result in different values when executed inside of a VM instead of on bare metal.
+* **Instruction Testing**: The execution of certain x86 instructions will result in different values when executed inside of a VM instead of on bare metal.
 Accordingly, these can be used to detect the execution of the malware in a VM. [[2]](#2)
    * *SIDT (red pill)*: Red Pill is an anti-VM technique that executes the SIDT instruction to grab the value of the IDTR register.
 The virtual machine monitor must relocate the guest's IDTR to avoid conflict with the host's IDTR.
 Since the virtual machine monitor is not notified when the virtual machine runs the SIDT instruction, the IDTR for the virtual machine is returned.
    * *SGDT/SLDT (no pill)*: The No Pill technique relies on the fact that the LDT structure is assigned to a processor not an Operating System.
 The LDT location on a host machine will be zero and on a virtual machine will be non-zero.
    * *SMSW*